Watching the 1948 treat; Parole, Inc. It’s from another Poverty Row studio; Orbit Productions.

 The next fall, I was cast in the Guignol’s production of “Billy Budd”.
 This jolly little play takes place on a British ship in the 1800’s.
 Why a college theatre department comprised of about a dozen active male actors and about five dozen active female actors would choose to do a play with a cast of 26 males and no females is beyond my pay grade, but schedule it they did, and the predictable result was that there were a few guys in the cast that had seriously limited experience on stage…like…none.
 There’s a big moment in the first act of the play in which a sailor falls (offstage) from the heights of the ship’s rigging to his death.
 His screams are the audience’s only connection to the tragedy of the moment.
 Unfortunately, this part was being played by an English major whose previous stage experience consisted of accepting his high school diploma.
 The director (Ray Smith) held auditions for offstage screamers to create the moment.

 Fay Wray will always be the ultimate scream queen to this grateful geezer.

-- TV Guide was an indispensable weekly digest-sized magazine that listed the program schedules of the two local channels and included jaunty puff-piece articles about the programs and actors.
+TV Guide was an indispensable weekly digest-sized magazine that listed the program schedules of the two local channels and included jaunty puff-piece articles about the programs and actors.
 You had to pay for this.
-Ah…the good ol’ days.
+Ah…the good ol’ days when America was great.
 How did we survive?